-Endotoxins are derived from the cell walls of Gram Negative bacteria (GNB)..
-Gram-negative bacteria is found almost anywhere in nature.
+Endotoxins are derived from the cell walls of Gram Negative bacteria (GNB).
+GNB is found almost anywhere in nature.
 Their toxins are found within the outer layer membrane of the GNB cell wall.
-They do not have to be living, therefore both viable and non-viable gram-negative bacteria contribute endotoxins.
+They do not have to be living, therefore both viable and non-viable GNB contribute endotoxins.

 Once sampling is complete, keep the cassette in a cool dry place, sealed in its protective sleeve.
-Return the exposed casette to the laboratory providing the analysis within the shortest possible time, preferrably within 24 hours of exposure.
+Return the exposed cassette to MouldLab within the shortest possible time, preferrably within 24 hours of exposure.

-The casette is provided sterile and can also be used to sample air for Glucans and also for QPCR.
+The cassette is provided sterile and can also be used to sample air for Glucans and also for QPCR.

 MouldLab can also provide analysis of your endotoxin samples please call us on 02 4968 8448 to find out more.